 The server’s role in the badge count

-It’s not just iOS developers who responsible for badge counts.
+It’s not just iOS developers who are responsible for badge counts.
 Badge counts come from the server.
-Apps typically have unread notification counts maintained on the server for each user.
+Apps typically have unread notification counts that are maintained on the server for each user.
 When the server sends a push notification to a particular device, it sends the badge count along with the payload.

-Locally update the badge counter
+– Locally update the badge counter

-Then notify the server that the information was read by sending a request
+– Notify the server that the information was read by sending a request

 A developer should always guarantee the delivery of the request to the server.
 But how?
 One option would be to save the updated value of the badge counter locally, and in case of delivery failure, resend it at the next opportunity.